 The airport maintains and operates a Noise and Flight Track Monitoring System (NFTMS), consisting of 7 Noise Monitoring Terminals (NMT's), which are installed in the area around the airport.
 The results from the system are used to report on noise levels around the airport and where possible to investigate track keeping against the noise abatement operating procedures.
 In 2020 the NMT's were operational 99% of the time.
-The NMT's located directly under the flight paths of runway 10/28 (NMT 1, 2 and 20) recorded 114,094 noise events associated with aircraft.
+The NMT's located directly under the flight paths of runway 10/28 (NMT 1, 2 and 20) recorded 114,094 noise events associated with aircraft .

-Graphs of $LA{max}$ noise levels are presented for each NMT in the Noise Mitigation Measures at Dublin Airport section.
+Graphs of LA{max} noise levels are presented for each NMT in the Noise Mitigation Measures at Dublin Airport section.

 For 2020 99.14% of aircraft operated in accordance with track keeping rules in place.
-Failures by airport users to comply with noise mitigation measures involves aircraft flying off track and therefore breaching the environmental corridor without being directed to do so by the IAA-
+Failures by airport users to comply with noise mitigation measures involves aircraft flying off track and therefore breaching the environmental corridor without being directed to do so by the IAA-ANSP.

-ANSP.
 In 2020, 96 queries were sent to the IAA-ANSP, Air Traffic Service Unit (ATSU) for investigation.
+Parameters and criteria outlining the determination of a non-compliance or violation of track keeping rules as well as the methodology for issue to the IAA-ANSP is set out and provided in a flowchart format.